JakDaniels/MIOS/README.md

 	You will need to provide the mysql root password to do this.
 	Enter password:

-5) Use MIOS to download and build the latest Opensim from git:
+5) Use MIOS to download and build the latest OpenSim from git:

 	# ./opensim.sh.php --os-update

 MIOS will grab the opensim build tree from git and place it at ~/opensim.
 It will also build it in release mode.

 6) Use MIOS to grab a basic default working set of opensim configuration files.
-MIOS uses the default files that come with Opensim as a starting point for standalone instances, or files provided by a grid operator like OSGrid.
+MIOS uses the default files that come with OpenSim as a starting point for standalone instances, or files provided by a grid operator like OSGrid.
 (It downloads them).
-You can later customise the configuration by having you own set of small .ini files that override the defaults.
+You can later customise the configuration by having you own set of small .ini files that override the defaults in a predictable way.

 	# ./opensim.sh.php --os-config
 	Starting retrieval of config set 'standalone'...